Ducasse/Chrysal/README.md

 	withDescriptionItems: ConfigurationDescriptionForXX itemDescriptionForXX
 ```

-It will generate a class and its associated comments so that we can regenerate it too.
+Note that it will generate a class and its associated comments so that we can regenerate it too.

 ## Example of Extensions

-Pillar extends the ChrysalConfiguration (runtime class) to be able to perform extra treatment.
+Pillar extends the `ChrysalConfiguration` (run time class) to be able to perform extra treatment.
 ```
 ChrysalConfiguration subclass: #ChrysalPillarishConfiguration
 	instanceVariableNames: 'printer'